smoralb/TicTacToe/README.md

 The `viewModel` (Does an API call) -> the `viewModel` receives data from the API -> the `viewModel` updates the state -> The `state` is observed in the `Fragment` -> when the `state` is updated, then in the `Fragment` we are able to make the pertinent updates.

-I have implemented a project that I am using these architecture [a link](https://github.com/smoralb/BaseApplication) (is not finished at all...)
+I have implemented a project that I am using these architecture [BaseApplication](https://github.com/smoralb/BaseApplication) (is not finished at all...)

 ## Testing